huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always assume positive intents and intentions in others.md

 ---

-Imagine you're walking along a road and see a dog growling and barking furiously.
+Imagine you’re walking along a road and see a dog growling and barking furiously.
 “What a mean and vicious dog!” you think.
 But as you get closer, you notice its leg is caught in a trap, torn and bleeding.
 In an instant, your anger turns to compassion, and all you want is to help.

 ---